cbrosius/homeassistant_eta_integration/README.md

 ### Caveats on APi v1.1

 API v1.1 does not have some endpoints, which are used to query the valid values of writable sensors.
-If your terminal is on this API version, the integration will fall back to a compatibility mode and assume the valid value ranges for these sensors.
+If your terminal is on this API version, the integration will fall back to a compatibility mode and guess the valid value ranges for these sensors.

 Also, on API v1.1 it is not possible to query if a sensor is writable at all!
-This integration therefore shows all sensors in the list of writable sensors, and the user has to be choose which are really writable.
+This integration therefore shows all sensors in the list of writable sensors, and the user has to choose the ones which are actually writable.

 ### Legal Notes